 What to do when it happens, replace this disk with another new one?
-HDD manufactures will be glad if you do that, because you may buy several every year.
-Actually, most of the low disk space of C drive can be solved except you use a very small disk such as 128GB.
-In this article, I’ll introduce how to free up disk space in Windows 7 to reuse disk space.
-In addition, you’d better expand C drive to larger size with free space in other volumes and I’ll show you the steps, too.
+HDD manufacturers will be glad if you do that, because you may buy several disks every year.
+In fact, most of the low disk space of C drive can be solved except you use a very small disk.
+In this article, I’ll introduce how to free up disk space in Windows 7 to reclaim disk space.
+In addition, you’d better expand C drive to larger size with free space in other volumes.

 Clear up disk space as fast as possible

 When the system C drive is filling up, your computer may not perform as well as before.
 Generally speaking, you’ll suffer from performance down.
 If C drive becomes almost full, your computer may stuck, reboot unexpectedly or even crash.
 It will be too late if the computer cannot boot because of no free disk space in C drive.
 So try to free up space in Windows 7 as fast as possible.